Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 1. Obtain the Super Linter Docker container:

 `docker pull github/super-linter:latest`

 2. Invoke Docker to run the Super Linter against your project directory with the included environment variables:

 `docker run --env-file super-linter.env -v [path-to-project]:/tmp/lint github/super-linter`

-Where [path-to-project] is the path to your project.
+Where `[path-to-project]` is the path to your project.
 This can be a full or relative path.
 For example, if you're currently in the top level project-ricotta directory you can run the linter with:

-    `docker run --env-file super-linter.env -v .:/tmp/lint github/super-linter`
+`docker run --env-file super-linter.env -e FILTER_REGEX_INCLUDE=DEVELOPMENT.md -v .:/tmp/lint github/super-linter`

 To narrow the files to lint, pass the file(s) to run as a regular expression in the environment variable `FILTER_REGEX_INCLUDE`.
 To exclude file(s) pass an appropriate addition to the